JazeBlack/mental-health-datathon/README.md

   - The Mental Health Disorder MCQ questionnaire did not initially contain a target column, which is essential for applying Logistic Regression.
 To address this, we leveraged the Upper Confidence Bound (UCB) algorithm, a technique from Reinforcement Learning, to
     perform feature engineering.
 Using UCB, we identified patterns and structured the responses to create a synthetic target column.
 This enabled us to apply Logistic Regression on the engineered data, improving the model’s ability to detect mental health issues based on the questionnaire.
+-Phase 2:** Handling Class Imbalance in Phase 2
+  -In Phase 2, the dataset used for multi-class classification had a significant class imbalance problem.
+To address this, we established a benchmark of 9000 samples per class.
+For classes with fewer samples, we applied upsampling to increase their representation.
+For over-represented classes, we used downsampling to reduce their size.
+This balanced the dataset, ensuring that our XGBoost model could learn effectively from all classes and improve prediction accuracy.
 ---
 ## Model Accuracy
   - Phase 1 Binary Classification: 91%